Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ## HTML for the Analog Clock

 Let's start by going over the Markup for our little Website, as you see we mostly have the HTML Boilerplate, we just add a script and link tag to your JavaScript and CSS files.
-We also create an SVG with a view box of `-50 -50 100 100` which means elements placed at 0 0 will be in the middle, like the two circle we add within our SVG.
+We also create an SVG with a view box of `-50 -50 100 100` which means elements placed at 0 0 will be in the middle, like the two circles we add within our SVG.

 ```html
 <!DOCTYPE html>